bertmelis/bertmelis.github.io/_posts/2021-04-13-1-Eaton-UPS-monitoring.md

 ## Test

 You could simply pull the plug.
-But first make sure all services are running correctly!
+But first, make sure all services are running correctly!

 ```
 $ sudo systemctl start ups-driver